Douglas MacArthur: New Guinea Campaign

-Philippines Campaign (1944–45)
+Philippines Campaign (1944–1945)

 Leyte

 In July 1944, President Roosevelt summoned MacArthur to meet with him in Hawaii "to determine the phase of action against Japan".
 Nimitz made the case for attacking Formosa.
 MacArthur stressed America's moral obligation to liberate the Philippines and won Roosevelt's support.
 In September, Admiral William Halsey Jr.'s carriers made a series of air strikes on the Philippines.
-Opposition was feeble; Halsey concluded, incorrectly, that Leyte was "wide open" and possibly undefended, and recommended that projected operations be skipped in favor of an assault on Leyte.
+Opposition was feeble; Halsey concluded, incorrectly, that Leyte was possibly undefended, and recommended that projected operations be skipped in favor of an assault on Leyte.

-"I have returned" – General MacArthur returns to the Philippines with Philippine President Sergio Osmeña to his right with the pith helmet and sunglasses, Philippine Foreign Affairs Secretary Carlos P. Romulo at his rear, and Lieutenant General Richard K. Sutherland on his left.
-Photo taken by Gaetano Faillace.
+"I have returned" – General MacArthur returns to the Philippines with Philippine President Sergio Osmeña.
 This iconic image is re-created in larger-than-life statues at MacArthur Landing Memorial National Park.